andrewschultz/big-nose/README.md

 A 2019 Spring Thing Back Garden potential entrant

-Originally created December 22, 2011 and shoved in a dark bin somewhere for a LOOOONG time
+Originally created December 22, 2011, with levels 5/6 only, and shoved in a dark bin somewhere for a LOOOONG time

 The first draft was a 1-level game with the toughest Q\*Bert setting.